-- i.
-Front and rear number plates are required.
-Side fender numbers are recommended. - ii.
+- Numbers are required on the flowing areas: front number plates and/or front hood, rear number plates, and side fenders. - ii.
 Number plates must be flat and mounted vertically in such a manner as to prevent deflection of the plate during the event.
-Any attempt at streamlining, such as curved plates or plates that are not rigidly mounted, is prohibited, unless such plates are standard on the production model. - iii.
-Rear number plates must be mounted to the rear grab bar, and must have a minimum dimension of 9 inches wide by 6 inches tall.
-No cutting or modifying of number plates is allowed. - iv.
+Plates must be securely mounted. - iii.
+Rear number plates must be mounted to the rear grab bar. - iv.
 Number plates or number display areas must be of adequate size to provide ample space (approximately 1 inch) around and between numbers.
 Number plate areas may be incorporated.
 If used, adequate area is required for a clearly legible number display. - v.
-Plastic or fiberglass front number plates must have a minimum thickness of 1/16 inch.
+Plastic or fiberglass front and rear number plates must have a minimum thickness of 1/16 inch. - vi.
 Wood or Metal number plates are prohibited.